jayasurya17/police-stop-outcome/README.md

 # Setup
 <!-- Steps including how to clone the project, commands to install dependencies and run the project -->

+1. open any terminal and  press $ 'git clone  https://github.com/jayasurya17/police-stop-outcome.git'

+2. Once the project is clone, cd to the directory and ensure there is the requirements.txt file

+3. run the command $ pip install -r requirements.txt

+4. In the same directory, run the command $ python project.py

 # Team members

 | Name             | GitHub username |